teacherzhu/jupyter_gui/README.md

                 "required_args":  # Optional
                     [
                         {
-                            "arg_name": "x",  # Required if specifying required_args
-                            "label": "The X",  # Optional if specifying required_args (user sees label instead of arg_name in a Task Widget) (will be created based on arg_name if not specified)
+                            "name": "x",  # Required if specifying required_args "label": "The X",  # Optional if specifying required_args (user sees label instead of name in a Task Widget) (will be created based on name if not specified)
                             "description": "The X is ...",  # Optional if specifying required_args },
                         # (may add more required_args)